This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Cenote Azul is a unique large open-air cenote featuring beautiful shallow waters.
 Located on the north side of Tulum, this cenote has a fun cliff jump area for the deeper pool.
 Wooden boardwalks separate the main swimming area.
 It has a shallow side that is great for kids to paddle around in, making it a great holiday location for families with younger kids.
 The deeper pool is popular for snorkelers and divers.

 Jump into the brilliant green waters from the easy natural platform and enjoy open-air swimming.
-Cenote Azul also has little fish which might nibble on your feet while you are in the water.
+Cenote Azul also has little fish that might nibble on your feet while you are in the water.
 It might feel tickly at first, but you will get used to it and soon forget that they are there.

 Cenote Azul is quite popular and gets crowded during midday.
 It is best to visit this cenote early in the morning or later in the afternoon to enjoy a more serene and relaxing experience.